 The snow metrics are also available through GINA's http server.
 Users should be aware of that files provided by the http server are in ENVI format.
 Each snow year metrics is composed of one image file and one header file.

 Snow-metrics data file defines the following 12 snow metrics:

 |ocean (1)||land (2)||lake (3)|

-MODIS Snow Cover Metrics for Alaska: Algorithm and Evaluation, was posted on the 47th Annual Alaska Survey and Mapping Conference, Feb,18-22, 2013 are available online.
+MODIS Snow Cover Metrics for Alaska: Algorithm and Evaluation presented at the 47th Alaska Mapping and Survey Symposium, Feb 18-22, 2013.

-Snow Cover Climatological analysis with MODIS Satellite Data for the National Park Service, Alaska - ArcGIS application, was posted on 49th Annual Alaska survey and Mapping Conference, Feb.
-16-20, 2015, Anchorage.
+Snow Cover Climatological analysis with MODIS Satellite Data for the National Park Service, Alaska - ArcGIS application presented at the 49th Alaska Mapping and Survey Symposium (Anchorage), Feb 16-20, 2015.

 by Chuck Lindsay, Jiang Zhu, Amy E. Miller, Peter Kirchner and Tammy L. Wilson